 Photo by Kyle Ellefson

 The Foundation nurtures the plan and curates the coalition of Climate Cleanup companies and funders.
 We make sure we all operate potentially at scale, have solid business cases, and always operate within the doughnut; in other words, work integrated and strengthening nature.
+We work in an open startegic partner network.

 We start with entrepreneurs, because they know from experience what should be done.
 To build a booming sector we organise funding and world-class communication.
 We operate agile and lightly, in targeted partnerships and temporary teams creating focused interventions (like publishing Drawdown or specific communication).
 To maintain our independence we accept donations.
 We think big and act boldly, but always keep our work grounded in science, and in contact with everything that lives.